Luckyaremu/weather-app.js/README.md

 # What it does

-- When the page loads, you can check out the contact info and menu of the restaurant.
+- When the page loads, you can check out weather of any city by typing the city on the input field.

 ## Built with